 The expectation of a longer, healthier and happier life after bariatric surgery is exciting for those struggling with excess weight and obesity-related conditions.
-To make the most of this investment in your life, there are important post-operation recovery steps required by the team at the Bariatric & Metabolic Institute at Arkansas Heart Hospital, so, you can start your new lifestyle successfully and minimize potential complications.
+To make the most of this investment in your life, there are important post-operation recovery steps recommended by the team at the Bariatric & Metabolic Institute at Arkansas Heart Hospital, so, you can start your new lifestyle successfully and minimize potential complications.

 Here’s what to expect with weight loss surgery recovery: